 Talk to your doctor about the best options for easing symptoms and improving your quality of life.

-Certain modifications to your environment and daily activities can make living with metastatic cancer symptoms a little less difficult.
+Certain modifications to your environment and daily activities can make living with metastatic cancer symptoms more manageable.

 In many cases, breathing difficulties can be managed.
 Propping up pillows so you can sleep with your head slightly elevated can make a big difference.
 Making sure your room is cool and not stuffy may also help.

-Talk with your doctor, or perhaps a respiratory specialist, about breathing techniques that might help you breathe more easily and help you relax.
-If you have a severe case, supplemental oxygen may be required.
+Talk with your doctor or a respiratory specialist about breathing techniques that might help you breathe more easily and help you relax.
+In some cases, you may need supplemental oxygen.

 You may also need to adjust your eating habits.
-A reduced appetite is common near the end of life, though your loved ones may urge you to eat even when you’re not hungry.
-Changes in your senses of smell and taste may also make you less interested in food.
+You may have a reduced appetite and changes in your senses of smell and taste may also make you less interested in food.

 Try to experiment with different foods or supplement your diet with protein drinks that are high in calories.
 This can help you strike a balance between a smaller appetite and maintaining enough strength and energy to get through the day.

-Opioid medications are often provided if untreated pain becomes too much to bear.
-You can get these painkilling drugs in a variety of ways:
+Opioid medications are often provided for pain in a variety of methods: